-Grants.gov - A good site to use when searching for Federal grants funding.
+Grants.gov - An excellent site to use when searching for Federal grant funding.

-SBA Loan Programs - SBA offers a variety of loan programs for very specific purposes.
+SBA Loan Programs - SBA offers a variety of loan programs for particular purposes.
 Take some time to study the programs described on this site to see if you qualify to participate.

-8(a) Business Development Program Suitability Tool - Respond to a series of questions to determine ig the 8(a) program is for you.
+8(a) Business Development Program Suitability Tool - Respond to a series of questions to determine if the 8(a) program is for you.